-The goal of the document is to help answer FAQs on Autoscale to achieve best cost optimization.
+The goal of the document is to help answer FAQs on Autoscale to achieve the best cost optimization.
 It provides guidance for configuring Autoscale for different admin use cases and their infrastructure and technical requirements.
-This document will keep evolving as more use cases and capabilities are introduced within Autoscale.
+This document keeps evolving as more use cases and capabilities are introduced within Autoscale.

 Use cases related questions

 - The Autoscale selective power management feature is useful here.
-The admin must tag the cloud workloads within the delivery group that will be utilized for burst.
+The admin must tag the cloud workloads within the delivery group that will be used for burst.
 Then configure Autoscale to power manage only these tagged workloads.
-The admin can then leverage zone preference to prefer on-premises workloads (which are always powered on) for incoming requests.
-After this configuration, incoming requests will first be brokered to on-premises resources until they are fully utilized.
-Cloud resources will be powered on only after the on-premises capacity is utilized.
+The admin can then use zone preference to prefer on-premises workloads (which are always powered on) for incoming requests.
+After this configuration, incoming requests will first be brokered to on-premises resources until they are fully used.
+Cloud resources will be powered on only after the on-premises capacity is used.

 - Use the preceding configuration